 In addition, it’s also important to mention that excessive water can provide conducive conditions for most turf diseases.

-While there are various types of turf diseases in Allentown, Bethlehem, and Easton, PA and all of them can ultimately lead to brown patches if your grass dies, one to be on the lookout for in particular (due to its namesake) is Brown Patch.
+While there are various types of turf diseases in Pennsylvania, and all of them can ultimately lead to brown patches if your grass dies, one to be on the lookout for in particular (due to its namesake) is Brown Patch.
 As its name implies, this moisture-loving fungus called Rhizoctonia Solani causes patches of brown grass throughout your lawn.
 Brown Patch may start out small but it can spread rapidly so you’ll need to get it under control.

 It can be incredibly difficult to fully prevent disease, even on a well-maintained lawn in which you’re doing all the right things.
 Some diseases are aggressive and thrive under certain weather conditions.